data-bomb/Silica/README.md

 - Testing Status: Not fully tested

 ### Credits
-Special thanks to Silentstorm, GrahamKracker, nighthalk and others in the MelonLoader community for being welcoming and supportive to an unusual use case of MelonLoader.
+Special thanks to Silentstorm, GrahamKracker, Auri, nighthalk and others in the MelonLoader community for being welcoming and supportive to an unusual use case of MelonLoader.